Are you feeling overwhelmed with the home-buying process?

 Ask your insurance agent about discounts.
-You may be able get a lower premium if your home has safety features such as dead-bolt locks, smoke detectors, an alarm system, storm shutters or fire-retardant roofing materials.
+You may be able to get a lower premium if your home has safety features such as deadbolt locks, smoke detectors, an alarm system, storm shutters, or fire-retardant roofing materials.
 Persons over 55 years of age or long-term customers may also be offered discounts.

 Insure your house NOT the land under it.
 After a disaster, the land is still there.
 If you do not subtract the value of the land when deciding how much homeowner’s insurance to buy, you will pay more than you should.

 We will be happy to recommend experienced knowledgeable insurance agents for every property type.

 As part of our six-step guide to buying a house, we want to ensure that you’re fully prepared for closing day.